SuperiorOne7306/major-project/proposal.md

 ## Needs to Have
 - Battle system (Attacking, health, damage, turns)
-- Random encounters
 - Character leveling
-- Open map to explore
 - Several different encounters (enemy types/combinations)
 - Variety of moves/skills to use in battle
 - SFX (Attack sounds, hurt sounds, etc.)

 ## Nice to Have
+- Open map to explore with Random encounters
 - NPCs with Dialogue (act as tutorials and tips)
 - Music (overworld theme, battle theme, victory theme, etc.)
 - Quality-of-Life SFX